pricillar/Cast/README.md

 Based off fabulous work done by these wonderful people: [TooTallNate](https://github.com/tootallnate) and [stephen](https://gitub.com/stephen/nicercast).

 Thanks to [SHOUTcast](http://shoutcast.com) and [Icecast](http://icecast.org) for the inspiration.
 We love you guys.

+## License

+Copyright © 2015  Innovate Technologies (Maarten Eyskens, Léo Lam)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.